compas-dev/compas_fab/docs/examples/kinematic_model.rst

 Links
 ==================
-Robot links are thee solid mechanical elements.
+Robot links are solid mechanical elements.
 Depending on the kinematic model, movement of certain input links allows the output links to move at various motions.

 Joints
 ==================